Steve-Shillitoe/research_planner/README.md

 # Research Planner Web Application.
-The Research Planner web application allows researchers to allocate data processing tasks to themselves and upload the resulting reports to a server.
+The Research Planner web application allows researchers to allocate data processing tasks to themselves and upload the reports they create to a server.
 Research administrators can then view the reports and approve them or not.

 A research study may have one or more datasets that require processing.
 Typically a dataset will have several data processing tasks applied to it.
 Each task must be preformed once or repeated several times.
 When a task is repeated several times, each repetition of that task must be done by a different researcher.
 Consequently, a researcher is prevented from selecting the same dataset-task combination more than once.

 The combination of a task applied to a dataset is called a **job**.

 The Research Planner web application uses a Postgres database to store user and **job** data.
 This database is populated by uploading an Excel spreadsheet with a specific format to the web application.
 This Excel spreadsheet defines the dataset names and tasks.
-An example of this spreadsheet called **Test_Data_Do_Not_Delete.xlsx** is contained in the root folder of the web application.  **Do not edit, remove, delete or rename this file** as it is used by the automated tests developed to test this application.
+An example of this spreadsheet called **Test_Data_Do_Not_Delete.xlsx** is contained in the root folder of the web application.  **Do not edit, move, delete or rename this file** as it is used by the automated tests developed to test this application.
 It is recommended that you make a copy of this file, give it a meaningful name and edit its contents to fit the requirements of your research project.

 # Request and response generation in the Django Framework
 This web application was written in Python 3.9 and uses the Django framework.